bobtfish/AWSnycast/README.md

   * Command healthcheck
   * Inline health checks into config

-  * Http interface json

   * Make us autodetect the VPC this instance is running in, and refuse to adjust routing tables in other VPCs
-  * Make route table finding more flexible - be able to search by more than tag, and be able to interpolate current AZ
-  * Make how often we poll AWS for route tables configurable
   * Enable the use of multiple different healthchecks for a route (to only consider it down if multiple checks fail)
-  * Make how often we poll AWS for route tables flexible (max/min times, and backoff)
-  * Implement 'negative' healthchecks, to be able to check the routes currently managed by other instances, and takeover faster than the other instance deleting it's route + polling time.
   * Add serf gossip between instances, to allow faster and reliable failover/STONITH
   * Add the ability to have external clients participate in healthchecks in the serf network.
-  * Add a web interface to be able to get the state (and manually initiate failovers?)
+  * Add a web interface to be able to get the state as HTML or JSON (and manually initiate failovers?)

 # Contributing